 What should you do if you see a black spider with white spots on its back?
 Well, the answer to that question depends on exactly what kind of spider it is.
 Most peoples’ natural reaction to seeing a spider is one of fear and aversion.
-These eight-legged arthropods are among the most versatile and diverse groupings of creatures found in the animal kingdom and live on every continent except for Antartica.
+These eight-legged arthropods are among the most versatile and diverse groupings of creatures found in the animal kingdom and live on every continent except for Antarctica.

-Despite their sinister reputation, most species of spider are harmless to humans and provide a number of benefits, from eating smaller pests such as flys and mosquitos, the silk they produce, and the potential medicinal properties of their venom.
+Despite their sinister reputation, most species of spiders are harmless to humans and provide a number of benefits, from eating smaller pests such as flys and mosquitos, the silk they produce, and the potential medicinal properties of their venom.
 Still, others are of interest to scientists due to the ecological role they play and the complex behavior and hunting strategies they exhibit.

 Anatomy and Behavior

 The bold jumping spider, as its name would imply, is known for its peculiar habit of jumping around.
 Most specimens are small, ranging from about 8-19mm for females, and 6-13 mm for males.
 They are easily identified by the unique white, orange, or yellow patterning on their backs and their iridescent chelicerae (mandibles).
+The color of the chelicerae are not due to pigment, but due to the reflection of light on tiny scales that line the mandibles.
+Like all spiders, it has a segmented body with two main parts: a head and a cephalothorax.
+They have 8 legs, each tipped with an appendage specialized for grasping branches, blades of grass, and prey.

 Eyesight and Spatial Awareness

 A unique feature of the bold jumping spider is its sharp eyesight.
-In particular, their anterior median eyes have very good vision.
-Experiments have shown that jumping spiders have up to 4 different kinds of receptor cells and possibly have tetrachromatic color vision, as opposed to trichromatic color vision in humans.
+In particular, the anterior median eyes have very good vision.
+Anatomical experiments have shown that jumping spiders have up to 4 different kinds of receptor cells and possibly have tetrachromatic color vision, as opposed to trichromatic color vision in humans.
 Their eyes are too close together to have proper depth perception like humans do, but they make use of a technique known as “image defocusing” to gauge the distance between them and objects in their environment.
 Incoming green light entering the spider’s anterior median eyes is focused on the deepest layer of the retina, while other layers receive a fuzzy image.
 By calculating the disparity between the focused and defocused layer, the spider can determine how far away things are in its environment and act accordingly.

 These Spider are Smart